I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 In each episode of the US version, the producers of the show tried to incorporate scenes that will provide shock value to the audience.
 Three scenes would come to mind—the burning of Willy the alligator at Flamango's, the crushing of the promotional signs at the Mixing Bowl, and the wedding between Anthony and Tiffany at Trobiano's.

 The producers made sure to include dramatic music and edit these scenes in such a way that their impact is great.

 The UK edition did not rely on shock value.
 The show was simply about Gordon trying to save struggling restaurants.
 No frills and no gimmicks.

 Each Version Handles Revisits Differently

-The US episode ends after Gordon relaunches the restaurant, leaving the audience in a cliffhanger as to the fate of the restaurant.
-Gordon does a revisit episode after each season and revisits the restaurants he tried to save before and see how they are doing.
+The US episode ends after Gordon relaunches the restaurant, leaving the audience on a cliffhanger as to the fate of the restaurant.
+Gordon does a revisiting episode after each season and revisits the restaurants he tried to save before and see how they are doing.

 In the UK version, he revisits the restaurant after a few months and incorporates the results as part of the same episode.